UofLBioinformatics/circDeep/README.md

 Required arguments:
 ===================
    --data_dir <data_directory>
-                        Under this directory, you will have descriptors files --train TRAIN         use this option for training model --genome GENOME       Genome sequence. e.g., hg38.fa --gtf GTF             The gtf annotation file. e.g., hg38.gtf
+                        Under this directory, you will have descriptors files used for training, the label file, genome sequencefile , gtf annotation file and bigwig file
+  --train TRAIN         use this option for training model --genome GENOME       Genome sequence. e.g., hg38.fa --gtf GTF             The gtf annotation file. e.g., hg38.gtf